krittiyawadeeP/merge-Project/README.md

    - pick the smallest value
    - push into result

-3. Move the pointer of the selected value
+3. at the selected value,  Move the pointer to next index

 4. Repeat until all arrays are exhausted